SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/SUnitExample.md

 ### Conclusion

-- To maximize their potential, unit tests should be fast, repeatable, independent of any direct human interaction and cover a single unit of functionality.
+- To maximize their potential, unit tests should be fast, repeatable, independent of any direct human interaction, and cover a single unit of functionality.
 - Tests for a class called `MyClass` belong in a class named `MyClassTest`, which should be introduced as a subclass of `TestCase`.
 - Initialize your test data in a `setUp` method.
 - Each test method should start with the word _test_.